NLnetLabs/krill/README.md

 ## 0.13.0 RC5

-RC5 fixes the following open issue:
+RC5 fixes the following issues:
 - Do not create ASPA objects without providers #1050
+- Trigger sync for local child CA when resources change #1052

 RC4 fixes the following UI issues:
 - Do not cache request XML (krill-ui #41)